 September 22 – World Car Free Day

-Encourage employees to leave their cars at home today and use more sustainable modes of transportation.
+If possible, encourage people to leave their cars at home today and use more sustainable modes of transportation.
 HR can support this with programs to promote walking, biking, or using public transport.
 Have your social media teams and channels ready for lots of pictures and memes today.

-September 26 – HR Appreciation Day
+September 26 – HR Professional Day

-HR Appreciation Day is a chance to acknowledge the hard work of HR professionals.
+HR Professional Day is a chance to acknowledge the hard work of HR professionals.
 Use this day to recognize the HR team’s contributions and highlight their essential role in shaping the workplace.
 And if you are a small HR team in an SMB (party of one, for instance!), don’t forget to make your own celebration for all that you do.

 October